-Scientists in Florida have announced their intention to conduct a double-blind clinical trial into the use of renowned male hair loss drug finasteride on post-menopausal women with Androgenetic Alopecia.
+Scientists in Florida have announced their intention to conduct a double-blind clinical trial into the use of the MHRA licensed and FDA approved male hair loss drug finasteride 1mg on post-menopausal women with Androgenetic Alopecia.

 Their goal is to recruit 50 women in the 60-plus age group who have been diagnosed with Female Pattern Hair Loss and split them into two groups.
 One will be treated with a mixed combination of 5% minoxidil and 200mg spironolactone for 12 months; the other will use 5mg finasteride.
 Some of this group will be treated with a placebo.